Burning Man Pages by Brad Templeton

 If you're buying a generator you may want to do it locally.
 On the web This site has a really good variety to help you choose even if buying locally or elsewhere with Froogle.
 See also this page on smaller generators.

-Today's best (but most expensive) generators are "inverter generators."
+Today's best (though higher priced) generators are "inverter generators."
 They are much quieter, and produce cleaner power you can trust your more delicate gear to.
 But they cost a lot more.
 You may be tempted by the cheap 5,000 watt generators you find in stores.
 These are good for job sites to run power tools, but not really suitable for a lot of your uses, and they are loud.
+Very loud.
+You will hate yourself.
+Your neighbours will hate you.
+They will attempt to sabotage your generator.
+Don't be tempted by that price.
+You can try to build baffles, and surround the generator with cars, but that will be more time and cost than just getting the inverter generator.

 If you have a very large camp and a serious need for power, such that you know you will end up with many small generators (RV and otherwise) in your camp, consider going the other way to renting a larger diesel generator and sharing it.
 You can rent these for about $500/week at many rental places, though you also need power distribution cables etc.

 Large generators are much, much better than a collection of small ones.
 They are way more efficient, and burn less fuel, make less noise and emit less pollution per kw than small gasoline generators.
-The main downside is a shared generator will be on for long periods, you won't be in a situation to fire it up briefly for spot demands.
+The main downside is a shared generator will be on for long periods -- you don't do the efficient thing of just firing it up when you need it.

 Note that large generators are not better than small ones if you run them all the time at idle when there is no power demand.
 The larger the generator, the higher the idle fuel use will be, even if nobody is drawing power.
 So don't get more generator than you need.